bjarneck/bjarneck.eu/_pages/research.md

 ## Work in Progress
 ### Under review
-Election Salience Revisited: How Elections (Do Not) Boost Affective Polarization.
-_With Elie Michel_.

 Soft Nudges, Hard Reality: Government Turnout Measures Don't Offset the Impact of Ending Compulsory Voting.
 _With Ruth Dassonneville and Bram Wauters_.